zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/parameter-anonymous.md

 Try it: [.NET Core](https://dotnetfiddle.net/df2ZDH) | [.NET Framework](https://dotnetfiddle.net/fvRKsY)

-To insert, multiple record, you can also use the [Dapper Plus - BulkInsert](https://dappertutorial.net/bulk-insert) methods
+To insert multiple records, you can also use the [Dapper Plus - BulkInsert](https://dappertutorial.net/bulk-insert) methods

 You can also use anonymous parameters with the [Query](/query) and [QueryFirst](/queryfirst) methods.